 In 1962, after a career as one of the most important and distinguished economist of the 20thcentury, Ludwig von Mises, author of the 1949 classic Human Action: A Treatise on Economics, published his final book, The Ultimate Foundation of Economic Science: An Essay on Method.

-Mises had written extensively on epistemological methodology in the social sciences before, and like Hayek, remained deeply concerned about an epistemological crisis in science and the foreseen consequences, necessitating a further warning in no uncertain terms that a rigorous and valid defense of epistemology was required, and its continued abuse can only be ignored at mankind’s peril.
+Mises had written extensively on epistemological methodology in the social sciences before, and like Hayek, remained deeply concerned about an epistemological crisis in science and the foreseen consequences, necessitating a further warning in no uncertain terms that a rigorous and valid defense of epistemology was required, and that its continued abuse could only be ignored at mankind’s peril.

-As someone who escaped pursuit by the Nazi’s in pre World War II Eastern Europe, and was forced to flee to the United States, Mises had first hand experience of the consequences about which he wrote.
+As someone who escaped pursuit by the Nazi’s in pre-World War II Eastern Europe, and was forced to flee to the United States, Mises had first-hand experience of the consequences about which he wrote.

 Mises wrote The Ultimate Foundation of Economic Science to re-articulate and re-ignite his argument about the appropriate and valid method to be used in studying human action, the social sciences in general, and economics in particular, as distinct from the natural sciences.